CakZemprongzz/Chess-Board-Game-RPL/README.md

 # Chess-Board-Game-RPL

-The whole project is moved here[link](doc:https://github.com/ikhsansdqq/chess-board-game-rpl)
+The whole project is moved here [link](doc:https://github.com/ikhsansdqq/chess-board-game-rpl)

 This project exist for an Assignment in Programming class.